Canada poised to legalize recreational marijuana - Journal du Cameroun

 “In many countries, especially in Canada, it is easier (as a minor) to buy a joint than buy a beer,” Trudeau said.
 “Organized crime is making huge sums of money on the illicit sale of marijuana.”

-Trudeau said creating a regulated market will take it out of the hands of crime groups and “better protect communities and children.”
+Trudeau insisted that creating a regulated market will take it out of the hands of crime groups and “better protect communities and children.”

+However, he added the allies he spokes with “are interested in seeing how things go… before they try it,” without specifying which nations.

 It will also allow the federal government and the provinces to levy taxes on legal weed sales amounting to hundreds of millions of dollars annually.